 Anybody at all familiar with the Wind River Range knows that with few exceptions, its peaks, both walk-ups and technical ones, come with a price-- long approaches.
-Only a handful of named or otherwise-notable peaks are accessible to even well-conditioned day climbers, suffering-loving folks who like to climb Gannett Peak in a day notwithstanding.
+Only a handful of named or otherwise-notable peaks are accessible to even well-conditioned day climbers.

 Arrow Mountain is one such peak.
 Situated in the Fitzpatrick Wilderness in the northeastern section of the Winds, its summit is a strenuous but technically simple affair that serves up spectacular views of the alpine heart of the Winds-- Gannett Peak and the spires of Upper Titcomb Basin-- and provides a fine sampling of the windy, big-sky country that is so much of Wyoming.
 And to the north, the rugged Absaroka Range rises like a dark wall protecting, or restraining, what to this writer is the greatest pure mountain wilderness in the Lower 48.

 Arrow Mountain probably gets its name from its appearance from certain perspectives, though no picture on this page will show such a perspective.
 On topographical maps, the shape of the eastern face is also arrow-like.